 Birds Were Straight-Up Tied To Hedren’s Body And Face At Some Points

 It wasn’t enough for Hitchcock to just hurl birds at his new starlet.
-He then proceeded to order that live birds be tied to Hedren for some of the most vicious attack scenes, a technique that was combined with the aforementioned throwing of live birds at her person.
+He then allegedly ordered that live birds be tied to Hedren for some of the most vicious attack scenes, a technique that was combined with the aforementioned throwing of live birds at her person.
 These birds were obviously less than thrilled to be strapped to a human being, which resulted in Hedren receiving a number of bites and scratches.
 Finally, Hedren reached her limit and began sobbing uncontrollably when a bird that was tied to her shoulder nearly pecked her in the eye.
 "It was brutal and ugly and relentless," Tippi later wrote in her memoir.